ccammack/ccammack.com/content/posts/verify-zfs-backups-using-zxfer-and-mtree/index.md

 However, it is also possible to perform both operations over the network using an intermediate host.
-To do this, add a temporary Raspberry Pi to the network with a spare hard drive attached, restore the data from the *backup* server to the Pi using `zxfer` over `ssh`, then run `mtree` on the Pi and the original *data* server to compare the restored data to the original data.
+To do this, add a temporary Raspberry Pi to the network with a spare hard drive attached, restore the data from the *backup* server to the Pi using `zxfer` over `ssh`, then run `mtree` on the Pi and on the original *data* server to compare the restored data to the original data.
 Afterwards, remove the Pi from the network, wipe the spare drive and everything goes back to the way it was.

 ##### Create a destination zpool to hold the restored data

-Attach a spare empty drive to the system and create a destination zpool named *restore*, then `export` it from the system for the next step.
+To create a temporary location to hold the restored data, attach a spare empty drive to the system and create a destination zpool named *restore*, then `export` it from the system for the next step.

 {{< highlight txt >}}
 C:\Users\ccammack